iycho-swk/Mephisto405/README.md

 ## 🔭 A Short Bio

 He is a machine learning engineer of [Spacewalk Inc.](https://www.spacewalk.tech/), a start-up company for AI-based land use solutions.
 He is a master's candidate of [School of Computing at KAIST](https://cs.kaist.ac.kr/), advised by Prof. [Sung-eui Yoon](https://sgvr.kaist.ac.kr/~sungeui/).
-Before starting his M.S., he received the double B.S. degree from School of Computing and [Department of Mathematical Sciences](https://mathsci.kaist.ac.kr/home/en/) at KAIST.
+Before starting his M.S., he received a double B.S. degree from School of Computing and [Department of Mathematical Sciences](https://mathsci.kaist.ac.kr/home/en/) at KAIST.

 ## 🌱 Research Interests